CeaselessVoid/PCB-BOARD-PROJECT/Components/DESIGN AND COMPONENTS.md

 5. USB-C Connector

 This will work in hand with the USB PD to negotiate for 9V from the Host.
-Our choices are TYPE-C 6P(073),
+Our choices are TYPE-C 6P(073), TYPE-C 16P(073) and the